Gibstick/nadekobot_fork/docs/bce-guide.md

 Name of your currency.
 Mostly people aren't creative with this and just call them "Credit" or "Dollar".
 You can do better :^)
 **Default is NadekoFlower**

-## CurrencyPluralName

-Plural name of your currency (if you have currency name called "dollar" then put this to "dollars".
-I'm not sure if this is even used anywhere in the bot anymore.
-**Default is NadekoFlowers**

 ## CurrencySign

 Emoji of your currency.
 You can use server emojis, though occasionally it will fail to send it correctly on other servers.